-When you've made your own adjustments to the image and want to save them for future use, click Save Adjustments and name your preset.
+When you've made your own adjustments to the image and want to save them for future use, click the Save button and name your preset.
 The new preset will appear on the Auto Adjustments tab.

 Once you have used the adjustments, the clip will be marked with a star icon, denoting applied tools or filters.